jenciso/kubernetes-cluster/README.md

 - Etcd cluster separated of the kube-apiserver for best practices in HA.
 - Kube-Api HA
 - Automatic node register using bootstrap option
-- Simple network configuration.
-Kubenet Support (default)
+- Simple network configuration, using Kubenet or Calico (default)
 - RBAC Authentication
-- Add Calico Support
 - Add support for Docker Storage LVM (default)
+- Docker Engine 1.13.1

 ## Installation